White Sugar Vs White Flour: Which Is More Unhealthy?

 The Glycemic Index (GI) of White Sugar and White Flour

 On the GI, we have 63 for table sugar and 71 for flour.
 This shows that white flour is worse than regular granulated sugar, even though the sugar has both glucose and fructose, in terms of GI.
-Nonetheless, both of them are going to spike insulin.
+Nonetheless, both of them are going to spike Fat Storing Hormone.
 As a result, these are what you can experience:

-- Fatty liver (if there’s too much insulin)
+Fatty liver (if there’s too much Fat Storing Hormone)